ZafeerA123/optivize_frontend/navigation/deployment.md

 ## Intro

 What time is it?
 Time for deployment!
-This blog will serve as reference on how we plan to setup and proceed with the deployment of bioludica.
+This blog will serve as reference on how we plan to setup and proceed with the deployment of optivize.

 ## Pre-Deployment Process